rl-institut/OWEFE/README.md

 ___
 ## Installation

+Currently supported Python Version are 3.7, 3.8 & 3.9.
 For using OWEFE you need to install oemof.solph in your current environemnt.
 Therefore use

     pip install oemof.solph